 Basic Website Maintenance & Support Plan

 Get decades of tech, design & business experience on tap!
 My “Basic Maintenance” Support Plan covers up to an hour of fixes, content edits or phone/email consultation each month for just £50 per month, or less for sites on my web hosting plans.
-Further support can then be provided at a 20% discount on my normal rates.
+Further support can then be provided at a discount if needed.

 The Basic Maintenance Plan has a three month minimum contract, then renews monthly.
 Unused time expires after 30 days.

 Using my managed website hosting services?
 Contact me for your discount code.

 Most website issues and updates require discussion, analysis, design, implementation and testing.
 These tasks can’t be predicted precisely.
 So prepaid Credits simplify billing for occasional help like site fixes, content edits and other support.

 Each Credit covers an hour of work or consultation.
 Credits are non-refundable and must be used within 12 months of purchase.